-The UWB testbed under consideration is located in the industrial IoT (IIoT) lab [10] and is equipped with additional illumination LEDs, to assess and compare the positioning performance of RSS-based (u)VLP and aSDS-TWR UWB.
-The testbed is schematically and photographically visualized in Fig. 1.
-The localization benchmarking is limited to the 8 m by 6 m open-space zone of the lab as only there accurate ground truth is available [10].
+The UWB testbed under consideration is located in the industrial Internet of Things (IIoT) lab [10] and is equipped with additional illumination LEDs, to assess and compare the positioning performance of RSS-based (u)VLP and aSDS-TWR UWB.
+The testbed is schematically and photographically visualised in Fig. 1.
+The localization benchmarking is limited to the 8 m by 6 m open space-zone of the lab as only there accurate ground truth is available [10].